-4.1.1 Membership Categories

-- 4.1.1.1 Members - 4.1.1.1.1 Organizations, agencies and entities providing health-related care, education, injury prevention, advocacy, rehabilitation, or preparedness within TSA-E shall be eligible for voting membership in NCTTRAC. - 4.1.1.1.2 Each Member shall have one vote. - 4.1.1.2 Associate Members - 4.1.1.2.1 Individuals or corporate entities not identified above shall be eligible for associate membership. - 4.1.1.2.2 Associate Members are non-voting. - 4.1.1.2.3 Additional information on Associate Membership is available in the NCTTRAC Sponsorship & Guest Speaker SOP. - 4.1.2 Final determination of Member or Associate Member status shall be approved by the Board. - 4.2 NCTTRAC shall maintain equal opportunity and access to all its membership for fair representation and participation. - 4.3 NCTTRAC shall assure that dues, fees, or other financial incentives do not determine the number of votes awarded to a Voting Member. - In order to retain voting privileges, Members shall maintain active and consistent participation 4.4 according to the Membership & Active Participation SOP. - 4.5 NCTTRAC shall assess dues and fees based on a rate schedule that has been approved by the General Membership.
+4.1.1.2 Associate Members

+4.1.1.2.1 Individuals or corporate entities not identified above shall be eligible for associate membership.

+4.1.1.2.2 Associate Members are non-voting.

+4.1.1.2.3 Additional information on Associate Membership is available in the NCTTRAC Sponsorship & Guest Speaker SOP.

+4.1.2 Final determination of Member or Associate Member status shall be approved by the Board.

+4.2 NCTTRAC shall maintain equal opportunity and access to all its membership for fair representation and participation.

+4.3 NCTTRAC shall assure that dues, fees, or other financial incentives do not determine the number of votes awarded to a Voting Member.

+4.4 In order to retain voting privileges, Members shall maintain active and consistent participation according to the Membership & Active Participation SOP.

+4.5 NCTTRAC shall assess dues and fees based on a rate schedule that has been approved by the General Membership.